greg97232/Projet_Walmart/README.md

 -  day
 -  day of week

-Drop lines containing invalid values or outliers : In this project, will be considered as outliers all the numeric features that don't fall within the range :
+Drop lines containing invalid values or outliers : In this project, will be considered as outliers all the numeric features that don't fall within the range : [
+X
+ˉ
+ −3σ,
+X
+ˉ
+ +3σ]
 This concerns the columns : Temperature, Fuel_price, CPI and Unemployment

 Target variable/target (Y) that we will try to predict, to separate from the others : Weekly_Sales